2022 - ongoing

 Qbaylogic Bittide

-Google can now use a Rust toolchain targeting a custom RISC-V core, which in turn controls the clock multiplier boards.
+• Google got a configurable platform to experiment on, driven by a Rust toolchain targeting a custom RISC-V core that controls the clock multipliers.

-QBayLogic will develop a custom compiler targeting these synchronous Bittide systems.
-Upon successful implementation, we will also guide an ASIC implementation of these systems.
+• Next: QBayLogic is building a custom compiler targeting these synchronous Bittide systems, with an ASIC implementation to follow.

 Why QBayLogic?